yacki/ipcn/README.md

 This script will add route for CN IP.

-Please run addroute.bat before you dail the VP Network connection & Please run delroute.bat after you disconnect it.
+Please run addroute.bat before you dail the VP Network connection &

+Please run delroute.bat after you disconnect it.

 If you are a Win7/8 user, you must run as administrator.

 ****
 There are more than 3800 subnets in China.
-I compressed them to 60 subnets.
+I compressed them into 60 subnets.

 If you want to use full version, run addroute_full.bat